Meet Ms. Feeney

 Free or Reduced Lunch: 96%

 In the beginning of the school year, Ryan Feeney, a second grade teacher at P.S.
-279 in the Bronx, faced the challenge of having to personalize instruction for every student in her class.
+279 in the Bronx, faced the challenge of having to meet the needs of every student in her class.
 She needed an efficient way to identify and then meet the learning needs of all her students, who were at varying academic levels and many had learning differences.

 Ryan worked with her PowerMyLearning coach, Lauren Burner-Lawrence, on the Data-Driven Instruction domain of PowerMyLearning’s Framework for Teachers.